UserNotFoundXEption/CupaGoovno/equipment changelog.md

     - Ex
         - Damage: 3.5 ➔ 1.5
         - Shot number: 5 ➔ A lot
-- Twist-Up
+- Skytickler (NEW)
-    - Adjusts projectiles trajectory to make to more reliable.
+    - Twist-up's cousin with adjusted projectiles trajectory to make them fly upwards.
     - Basic
-        - Damage: 2.33 ➔ 2.75
         - Vertical speed: 630, 819, 945 ➔ -210, 273, 31
 - Chaser
     - Much lower damage but better homing.
 More but weaker Ex projectiles.
 Second Ex destroys projectiles of the previous one.